The Catastrophic Effects of Mental Health Stigma

 Some people insist stigma around mental health is no longer an issue in our society, and mental illness no longer a taboo topic.
 Those having this mindset likely don’t live in a community where asking for help means potential ostracization, or come from a cultural background in which seeking psychological help is deemed as weakness, or have not had the unfortunate experience of being denied access to care due to subpar mental health benefits.
 In simple terms, to be of this mindset is to be privileged.

-While going to therapy and taking psychotropic meditation is largely accepted in metropolitan cities like New York and Los Angeles, the same cannot be said for many other parts of the country nor for many parts of the world.
+While going to therapy and taking psychotropic medication is largely accepted in metropolitan cities like New York and Los Angeles, the same cannot be said for many other parts of the country, nor for many parts of the world.

 According to Mental Health America (MHA), 43.7 million Americans struggle with a mental health conditions annually.
 One out of five of these individuals will not receive the treatment they need.
 There are many reasons for the gap in care, but stigma and discrimination fall high on that list.